 1. Low Bulrush

-Low bulrush plants may look like hair at first sight; however, it becomes clear upon a closer look that these are plants covered in green blades.
+Low bulrush plants of the Cyperaceae family may look like hair at first sight; however, it becomes clear upon a closer look that these are plants covered in green blades.
 The eastern United States marsh and moist ecosystems are home to these low bulrushes.
 These plants can be found along the banks of ponds and streams.

 Low bulrush plants can reach the greatest height of two feet and are reproduced by the small, brown seeds encased in burs.
 These plants are often utilized in wetland restoration initiatives and as garden ornamentals.